This is the authoritative reference for client-side error handling on

 model_unavailable (404)

-code value is stable; treat 404/503 with this code as equivalent
+code value is stable; treat

-the catalog but no engine workers are currently registered to serve it.
+no engine workers are currently registered to serve it.

 Remediation.
 List available models via GET /v1/models and pick a

 model returned by the gateway.
-If you expect the model to be available,

-endpoint: GET /v1/models.
+Where to look.
+The models list endpoint: GET /v1/models.

 not_found (404)